willebra/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 # Domibus upgrade information

+## Domibus 5.1.3 (from 5.1.2)
+                - Replace the Domibus war
+                - Replace the default plugin(s) property file(s) and jar(s) into "conf/domibus/plugins/config" respectively into "conf/domibus/plugins/lib"
 ## Domibus 5.1.2 (from 5.1.1)
                 - Replace the Domibus war and the default plugin(s) config file(s), property file(s) and jar(s)
                 - Replace the default dss extension jar into "/domibus/conf/domibus/extensions/lib"